narbulut

 TDE check query output in a healthy environment

-Post-attack TDE check query - encrypted databases
+TDE check query after the attack - encrypted databases

 • encryption_state = 2 → Encryption is currently in progress.
-If you did not initiate such an operation, the attack is likely happening right now.
+If you did not initiate such an operation, the attack is most likely happening right now.
 Isolate the server immediately.

 What Should You Do If You Detect an Anomaly?

-• Engage a forensic team for DEK extraction from memory — in some cases, the DEK may still be in memory.
+• Engage a forensic team for DEK extraction from memory — in some cases the DEK may still be in memory.

 BACKUP MASTER KEY TO FILE = 'C:\Backup\master_key.snk'